Prospects1500 #2EarlyMiLBMock draft – Episode I

 Featured image of Bo Bichette – credit Scott Greene

 President of Prospects1500.
 Founder of Diamond Duos dynasty fantasy baseball leagues and the MLB Fantasy Playoffs Parlay.
 Participant and champion in several dynasty/fantasy baseball and football leagues.
-Sales Manager for Reminder Publishing in real life.
+Sales Manager for Reminder Publishing by day.
 Huge Bruce Springsteen and pro wrestling fan.
 Along with his wife and two boys, lives in Longmeadow, MA.
 Follow on Twitter at @Scotty_Ballgame.

 4 Trackbacks / Pingbacks